India's #MeToo Movement, One Year On

 Trehan also objects to the very title of India's main sexual harassment law, called Sexual Harassment of Women at Workplace Act, which assumes that victims are female.
 The law makes no mention of male or transgender victims.

-"We have to make them gender neutral.
+"We have to make them gender-neutral.
 Why don't we have laws for men?"
 Trehan asks.
 "This is utter discrimination against men and boys."

 Meanwhile, some accused men have retaliated with lawsuits.